markus-lassfolk/rutos-starlink-failover/CONFIGURATION_MANAGEMENT.md

 - **Missing Variables**: "Run update-config.sh to add missing variables"
 - **Placeholder Values**: "Update PUSHOVER_TOKEN with your API key"
 - **Invalid Values**: "Boolean values should be 0 or 1"
-- **Feature Upgrades**: "Use upgrade-to-advanced.sh for new features"
+- **Configuration Management**: "Use merge-config-rutos.sh for safe updates"

 ## 🚀 Benefits